Katherine Burton

 Katherine Burton (born Katherine Kurz; 18 Mar 1887, in Lakewood, near Cleveland, Ohio; died September 22, 1969) was an American Roman Catholic convert who became renowned in her post-conversion years as a religious biographer.
 She was also a prominent social activist campaigning for family rights, a poet and a short story writer.
 She was the first woman columnist in a Catholic journal.

 Early years

 Burton was originally the daughter of a German Lutheran family who rarely went to church.
 Apart from Sunday School it is thought that in her childhood she had little interest in religion.
 She graduated about 1906 from Western Reserve College.
-At that time she considered herself an agnostic and never attended religious services, even after marrying Harry Payne Burton, a journalist who had originally intended to become an Episcopal priest 6 Aug 1910.
+At that time she considered herself an agnostic and never attended religious services, even after her marriage (6 Aug.
+1910) to Harry Payne Burton, a journalist who had originally intended to become an Episcopal priest.
 Harry was to have considerable trouble during his marriage - which produced three children - eventually committing suicide 3 Apr 1952.